All Episodes

 They're really contemptible people.

-And honestly, I would rather I will take the left over the never Trumpers, because at least with the left and the Democrats, you know who you're dealing with.
+And honestly, I would rather, I will take the left over the never-trumpers, because at least with the left and the Democrats, you know who you're dealing with.

-These people are flat out frauds, and they are funded, as I point out in my book, not by the right, but by left-wing billionaires who are pouring tens of millions of dollars into their never Trump projects.
+These people are flat-out frauds, and they are funded, as I point out in my book, not by the right, but by left-wing billionaires who are pouring tens of millions of dollars into their Never Trump projects.

 Where is all of that money coming from?

-Because there's spending in a lot of money.
+Because they're spending a lot of money.

-I take the opinion if you if you want to be a never Trumper and you want to tell everybody you're a Republican, I don't believe you, but you know, you're free to do and say whatever you want and spend as much money as I guess you can raise.
+I don't believe you, but, you know, you're free to do and say whatever you want and spend as much money as I guess you can raise.

-Well, where are they being funded from?
+But where are they being funded from?

 Well, as I point out in my book, one of their major funders is a billionaire named Pierre Omidiar.

-He is the founder of eBay, and he is funding tens of millions of dollars, pouring them into these never Trump projects, people groups headed up by folks like Bill Crystal, Evan McMullen.
+He is the founder of eBay, and he is funding tens of millions of dollars, pouring them into these Never Trump projects, people, groups headed up by folks like Bill Crystal, Evan McMullen.

 They're all in this operation together.

-But if you're just an average person who's not obsessing over this, and you see these ads running in Ohio or in Florida or Pennsylvania, you're really kind of can be left with the impression that there are a lot of Republicans opposed to the president.
+But if you're just an average person who's not obsessing over this and you see these ads running in Ohio or in Florida or Pennsylvania, you really kind of can be left with the impression that there are a lot of Republicans opposed to the president when these are just paid flacks to give voters this fake impression.

-You know, I I it just is amazing to me because I I don't believe for a second that they believe uh in any of this.
+You know, it just is amazing to me because I don't believe for a second that they believe in any of this.

-And, you know, I I still believe in my heart he would have been a better president than Obama, just like I think Romney would have been a better president than Obama.
+And, you know, I still believe in my heart he would have been a better president than Obama, just like I think Romney would have been a better president than Obama.

 I think we could have won that race.